Princess Beatrice of the United Kingdom: Early life

-Beatrice was born on 14 April 1857 at Buckingham Palace, London.
-She was the fifth daughter and youngest of the nine children of the reigning British monarch, Queen Victoria, and her husband, Prince Albert of Saxe-Coburg and Gotha (later the Prince Consort).
+Beatrice was born at 1:45 pm on 14 April 1857 at Buckingham Palace, London.
+She was the fifth daughter and youngest of the nine children of the reigning British monarch, Queen Victoria, and her prince consort, Albert of Saxe-Coburg and Gotha.
 The birth caused controversy when it was announced that Queen Victoria would seek relief from the pains of delivery through the use of chloroform administered by Dr John Snow.
 Chloroform was considered dangerous to mother and child and was frowned upon by the Church of England and the medical authorities.
 Queen Victoria was undeterred and used "that blessed chloroform" for her last pregnancy.
-A fortnight later, Queen Victoria reported in her journal, "I was amply rewarded and forgot all I had gone through when I heard dearest Albert say 'It's a fine child, and a girl!'"
-Albert and Queen Victoria chose the names Beatrice Mary Victoria Feodore: Mary after Princess Mary, Duchess of Gloucester, the last surviving child of King George III the United Kingdom; Victoria after the Queen; and Feodore after Feodora, Princess of Hohenlohe-Langenburg, the Queen's older half-sister.
-She was baptised in the private chapel at Buckingham Palace on 16 June 1857.
-Her godparents were the Duchess of Kent (maternal grandmother); the Princess Royal (eldest sister); and the Prince Frederick of Prussia (her future brother-in-law).
+A fortnight later, she reported in her journal, "I was amply rewarded and forgot all I had gone through when I heard dearest Albert say 'It's a fine child, and a girl!'"
+Queen Victoria and Prince Albert chose the names Beatrice Mary Victoria Feodore: Mary after Princess Mary, Duchess of Gloucester, the Queen's aunt; Victoria after the Queen; and Feodore after Feodora, Princess of Hohenlohe-Langenburg, the Queen's older half-sister.
+The princess was baptised in the private chapel at Buckingham Palace on 16 June.
+Her godparents were her maternal grandmother, the Duchess of Kent; her eldest sister, the Princess Royal; and the Princess Royal's fiancé Prince Frederick of Prussia.

 The daughters of Queen Victoria mourn the loss of their father in 1862.
 Beatrice is standing in the centre.

 From birth, Beatrice became a favoured child.
-The elder favourite daughter of Prince Albert, the Princess Royal, was about to take up residence in Germany with her new husband, Frederick ("Fritz") of Prussia.
+The elder favourite daughter of Prince Albert, the Princess Royal, was about to take up residence in Germany with her new husband, Frederick of Prussia.
 At the same time, the newly arrived Beatrice showed promise.
-Albert wrote to Augusta, Fritz's mother, that "Baby practises her scales like a good prima donna before a performance and has a good voice!"
+Albert wrote to Augusta, Frederick's mother, that "Baby practises her scales like a good prima donna before a performance and has a good voice!"
 Although Queen Victoria was known to dislike most babies, she liked Beatrice, whom she considered attractive.
 This provided Beatrice with an advantage over her elder siblings.
-Queen Victoria once remarked that Beatrice was "a pretty, plump and flourishing child ... with fine large blue eyes, [a] pretty little mouth and very fine skin".
+The Queen once remarked that Beatrice was "a pretty, plump and flourishing child ... with fine large blue eyes, [a] pretty little mouth and very fine skin".
 Her long, golden hair was the focus of paintings commissioned by Queen Victoria, who enjoyed giving Beatrice her bath, in marked contrast to her bathing preferences for her other children.
 Beatrice showed intelligence, which further endeared her to the Prince Consort, who was amused by her childhood precociousness.

-He wrote to Baron Stockmar that Beatrice was "the most amusing baby we have had."
-Despite sharing the rigorous education programme designed by Prince Albert and his close adviser, Baron Stockmar, Beatrice had a more relaxed infancy than her siblings because of her relationship with her parents.
+The Prince Consort wrote to Baron Stockmar that Beatrice was "the most amusing baby we have had."
+Despite sharing the rigorous education programme designed by Prince Albert and Baron Stockmar, Beatrice had a more relaxed infancy than her siblings because of her relationship with her parents.
 By four years of age, the youngest, and the acknowledged last royal child, Beatrice was not forced to share her parents' attention the way her siblings had, and her amusing ways provided comfort to her faltering father.